yo-dst/ft_transcendence/README.md

 # transcendence

-🏓 A multiplayer pong game single page application using sveltekit, nestjs and postgresql.
+🏓 A multiplayer pong game single page application using sveltekit, nestjs and postgresql